 As a result, your online banking services and mobile apps are now essential pieces to your customer journey.

-This UX research meshes perfectly with your Google Analytics data and has been shown to produce an ROI upwards of nearly 700% of the UX cost to your financial institution.
+This market research option for banks and credit unions meshes perfectly with your Google Analytics data and has been shown to produce an ROI upwards of nearly 700% of the UX cost to your financial institution.

-Changes suggested from the UX are actionable and impactful immediately.
+Changes suggested by the UX are actionable and impactful immediately.

-Customer satisfaction and brand loyalty surveys are the most basic forms of market research.
+Customer satisfaction or member satisfaction surveys are the most basic forms of market research.

-These types of methodologies measure key metrics such as:
+These types of methodologies measure key metrics such as customer or member satisfaction and net promoter score (NPS).

 These continual benchmarks help your bank or credit union understand how the dial has moved over time and changes are made based on the results.

-The structure of the groups can be designed to meet any demographic or segment of customers or non-customers.
+The structure of the groups can be designed to meet any demographic or segment of members or non-members.

 - Awareness and perception of the institution